iAhmadTariq/Academise/README.md

 **Academia**
-A advanced AI platform for learning
+A advanced AI platform for learning.